July 19, 2025

 On May 14, 2025 I went to the hospital for an angiogram and ended up having a stent placed.
 This led to several change that may be related to the itch.
 First of all I began taking several new medications, in particular a blood thinner called Prasugrel.
 The itching started about a month after beginning to take this medication.
 I was suspicious of this medication and at my request, my doctor switched me to a different one, but after 2 weeks it has made no difference.
 I also take (and have for a year or so) Lysinopril, which lowers my blood pressure.
 I experimented not taking this for almost a week, with no change whatsoever.
 I have also began taking Rosuvastatin, but I started this a week after the itching began, so it can hardly be the cause.

 I'll also mention that about a year ago I had a similar episode of such itching, but it went away on its own after a few weeks.
 It was the same sort of neuropathic "phantom" itching.
 At the time I figured it was due to exposure to either glues I was using or plastic particles produced by sanding.
-I think now that it was giving me early warning of nutritional issues I will describe in what follows.
+Apparently not, but the cause remains unknown.

 I read a chapter in a book I have ("How not to die" by Dr. Greger) and he mentions that you absolutely need to take B12 supplements if you embark on a regime that resembles a vegan diet.
 And he mentions dire consequences if you don't.
 (Including things as severe as paralysis and blindness).